plan your visit

 What to bring

 Be prepared!
 We often experience four seasons in one day when out on the rails and awa (river) and it can get particularly chilly in the tunnels!
-We always advise guests to bring plenty of layers and warm clothes, no matter what the season, in addition to a few other things that might come in handy.
+Bring plenty of layers and warm clothes, no matter what the season.

 Allergy medications